Hot Fuzz: Self-references

 Wright has said that Hot Fuzz takes elements from his final amateur film, Dead Right, which he described as both "Lethal Weapon set in Somerset" and "a Dirty Harry film in Somerset".
 He uses some of the same locations in both films, including the Somerfield supermarket, where he used to work as a shelf-stacker.

 References to Shaun of the Dead are also present in the film.
-In one scene, Nicholas wants to chase a shoplifter by jumping over several garden fences; however, Danny is reluctant.
-Nicholas says, "What's the matter, Danny?
+In one scene, Angel wants to chase a shoplifter by jumping over several garden fences; however, Danny is reluctant.
+Angel says, "What's the matter, Danny?
 You never taken a shortcut before?"
 He smiles assuredly before jumping over four in a row (according to the DVD commentary, Pegg vaulted over three fences, and a stunt man did a back flip over the fourth).
-When Danny attempts it, he trips and falls through the fence.
+When Danny attempts it, he trips and falls through the first fence and climbs over the second.
 This is almost identical to a scene in Shaun of the Dead, including the fall-through-fence gag, albeit with the pratfalling role reverse: in Shaun of the Dead it happens to Pegg's character rather than Frost's, and he falls over the fence rather than through it.
 The DVD commentary says that Frost purposely looked back at the camera after crashing through the fence, to show that he had done the stunt rather than someone else.

 Frost's characters (Danny in Hot Fuzz, Ed in Shaun of the Dead) have a liking for Cornetto ice cream.
 Pegg and Wright have referred to Hot Fuzz as being the second film in the "Three Flavours Cornetto trilogy", with Shaun of the Dead being the first and The World's End being the third.

 Other films

-Various scenes in Hot Fuzz feature a variety of action film DVDs such as Police Story 3: Super Cop and scenes from Point Break and Bad Boys II.
+Various scenes in Hot Fuzz feature a variety of action film DVDs such as Supercop and scenes from Point Break and Bad Boys II.
 Wright revealed that he had to get permission from every actor in each video clip, including stunt men, to use the clips and for the use of the DVD covers had to pay for the rights from the respective studios.
 The film parodies clichés used in other action movies.
 On the topic of perceived gun fetishes in these movies, Pegg has said, "Men can't do that thing, which is the greatest achievement of humankind, which is to make another human, so we make metal versions of our own penises and fire more bits of metal out of the end into people's heads...
 It's our turn to grab the gun by the hilt and fire it into your face."
 Despite this, Pegg maintains that the film is not a spoof, in that "They lack the sneer that a lot of parodies have that look down on their source material.
 Because we're looking up to it."
 The film also includes various references to The Wicker Man, in which Edward Woodward had played a policeman tough on law and order.